ava-labs/avalanche-cli/tests/e2e/ledgerSim/README.md

 See example on `deploy subnet to mainnet` test

-It is expected for a test to check env var `LEDGER_SIM`, if it is defined, launch and wait for the simulator, if not, the test is expected to operate agains a real device.
+It is expected for a test to check env var `LEDGER_SIM`, if it is set to `true`, launch and wait for the simulator, if not, the test is expected to operate agains a real device.

 ## Ledger device status for avalanche-cli tests interaction